I couldn’t make enchilada sauce and not make enchiladas. It just doesn’t make sense.

 & So delicious

 This would make the perfect meal when you have a little extra time on your hands and want to make something extra hearty and flavorful.
 Top with whatever sounds delicious!
-We went for a simple avocado crema (simple recipe in notes), jalapeño, and cilantro.
+We went for a simple avocado crema, jalapeño, and cilantro.

 These enchiladas are delicious on their own, but they also pair well with things like our 5-Ingredient Ginger Beer Margaritas, Mexican Quinoa Salad with Orange Lime Dressing, Vegan 7 Layer Mexican Dip, Chips + Easy Red Salsa, Mexican Salad Cups, or one of these other 14 Mexican-Inspired Recipes!